top of page

 Big Brown Bats

-Bobbi and Bindi both arrived in 2019.
+Bobbi and Bindi both arrived in 2019 and neither have the ability to fly due to presumed developmental disabilities.
 These two have continuously won over visitors hearts with their amazing personalities.
 Our bat ambassadors and patients have recently helped to teach about White-Nose Syndrome and what that means for bats and people!

 DSC_0127-2_edited.jpg